zammad/zammad-user-documentation/basics/zammad-glossary.rst

    Callers are identified directly by their caller ID - a key function that saves agents a lot of time when assigning callers.

-   Administrators can learn more on the `placetel CTI` integration page.
+   Administrators can learn more on the :admin-docs:`Placetel CTI
+   </system/integrations/cti/placetel.html>` integration page.
    Agents can learn more about this function on this page:
    :doc:`/extras/caller-log`